Packaged Units 101

 Packaged Unit Types

-Just like central forced-air systems, packaged units come in all types of configurations, so whether you reside in a coastal region and only need air conditioning, or farther north and need a furnace, you'll find all the options to match your specific needs.
+Just like central forced-air systems, packaged units come in all types of configurations.
+Whether you reside in a coastal region and only need air conditioning or are farther north and need a furnace, you'll find all the options to match your specific needs.

 CENTRAL Forced-Air vs. PACKAGED Forced-Air